 Hydra town is built between two rocky hills that are cultivated with traditional houses.
 Striking are the stone houses with red roofs and blue doors and windows.

 On the island are several sandy and pebble beaches.
 Some of these beaches are close to the town (Megalo Kamini, Mikro Kamini and Vlichos west of the city and Mandraki to the east).
-Other beaches are much further and it is just over an hour on foot to get here (Bisti beach).
+Other beaches are much further and it is just over an hour on foot to get there (Bisti beach).
 Many tourists prefer to take a water taxi, which takes them to secluded beaches.

-If you like culture, Hydra will definitely not disappoint; visit the Byzantine ecclesiastical museum, the historical museum and the house of Pavlos and Lazaros Kountouriotis which have been turned into museums.
+If you like culture, Hydra will definitely not disappoint; visit the Byzantine ecclesiastical museum, the historical museum and the house of Pavlos and Lazaros Kountouriotis, which have been turned, into museums.

-Religion has also played an important role in the society of Hydra, there are numerous monasteries and churches witness.
+Religion has also played an important role in the society of Hydra, there are numerous monasteries and churches.
 The most famous monasteries are the monasteries of Efraxia, the Monastery of Profitis Ilias, the Monastery of Agios Nikolaos, the Monastery of the birth of the Blessed Virgin in Zourvas and church Ipapanti.